Your learning journey

 Through a combination of theory, practical exercises, and peer collaboration, you will build the confidence and skills needed to guide students through challenging conversations.
-Whether addressing current events, historical debates, or ethical dilemmas, the strategies in this course are designed to be adaptable to any subject area and grade level.
+Whether addressing current events, historical debates, or ethical dilemmas, the strategies in this course are designed to be adaptable to any subject area and grade level and to help teachers navigate high-emotion moments and maintain a safe and rigorous learning environment.

 Details